 What Is Monogamy?

-In mammals, monogamy is defined as the mating couple remaining together through several breeding seasons.
-This may not be a lifetime relationship, but does cover a large portion of their lifespan.
-If one of the pair dies, the one remaining may mate with a new individual.
+Monogamy is defined as having only one mate.
+In mammals, monogamy is the mating couple remaining together through several breeding seasons.
+This may not be a lifetime relationship, but it does cover a large portion of their lifespan.
+If one of the pair dies, the remaining one may mate with a new individual.

-For mammals that do not have long term relationships, monogamy can be defined as mating for the breeding season, with the male staying with the female after mating and during the rearing of offspring.
+For mammals that do not have long-term relationships, monogamy can be defined as mating for the breeding season, with the male staying with the female after mating and during the rearing of offspring.

 Although some mammals are monogamous, it has been estimated that only about 3-5% of mammals practice monogamy.

 Many mammals invest considerable time and energy in raising their young.
 Many males will not raise offspring from another male, so they will stay faithful to their partners, ensuring that their chosen female will birth only his offspring.